dcherry88/dcherry88.github.io/_posts/2020-02-09-Teams-Cert-Expirations.md

 ![webhook](/img/certexpteams/webhook.png)

-Our end result, when posted to a Teams channel, will look something like this.
+Our end result when posted to a Teams channel, will look something like this.

 ![certteamscard](/img/certexpteams/certteamscard.png)

 This flow could be modified to serve other purposes as well, even just a general event reminder for a group.
 Adjusting the days before an event could allow you to set it up as a day before reminder system for upcoming events, conferences, etc. that the group might be involved in.

-Please share improvements, thoughts, or questions below.